cis3296f22/001-connect4group2/README.md

 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.

+## 📄 Features
+ - 2 player interactive game
+ - Supports interactive game sounds
+ - Ability to mute and unmute the game sound
+ - Ability to play with computer AI
+ - Ability to customize game theme

+ - Cross platform Linux, Windows, Mac (in development phase)